platima/SBC-Images/README.md

 These are built from the downloads available at the time, and have matching filenames, but do not require special software to image the TF/SD card with.

 **Last Updated:** 2024-08
+**2025-08-22** Added [Lyra Pi Ubuntu eMMC](Luckfox/Lyra/Lyra%20Pi) images for W and non-W versions.
+These are the same format as vendor images for flashing with RkDevTool or upgrade_tool.
-**2025-08-20** Added [Lyra Pi Ubuntu](Luckfox/Lyra/Lyra%20Pi) images for W and non-W versions.
+**2025-08-20** Added [Lyra Pi Ubuntu SD](Luckfox/Lyra/Lyra%20Pi) images for W and non-W versions.
 These are in normal SD card image format for Disks/dd/Balena Etcher use.
 **2025-07-25** Added [Lyra Zero W Ubuntu](Luckfox/Lyra/Lyra%20Zero%20W) image, added SD image creation bash script (macOS and Linux)
 **2025-05 Notes:** I know, I need to cut some new SD card images.
 I have built them, just not converted to SD format yet.